jon-heard/obsidian-inline-scripts/README.md

 ## TODO

-### 00.08.000
-- **Settings**: Custom CSS filename
-- Replace "alert" with alternative that doesn't mess up caret

 ### 00.09.000
 - **Settings**: Shortcuts (definable directly in settings)
+- Test that it works properly on mobile
-- Test functionality: create scripts for all of mythic VII
+- Test functionality: create scripts for all of mythic and mythic variations II
+- Test that all mythic functionality works on mobile too
 - Fill in rest of readme (instructions)

 ### 00.10.000